 Extending the same QR code specimen to illustrate how digitally encoded QR code is displayed in IRIS Peridot

-As a supplier the need to verify QR code may not be necessary, however for purchase invoices ensuring the invoice is valid as per new norms is required.
+As a supplier the need to verify QR code may not be necessary, however e-invoice is going to impact the purchase cycle, for purchase invoices ensuring the invoice is valid as per new norms is required.
 Invoices which are registered with IRP, have obtained IRN and have QR code on the invoice will be considered as valid and ITC can be claimed only on valid invoices.

 Conclusion

 E-invoice standard is here to stay and the long term plan to get all businesses under the purview of mandate should be a reality sooner or later.
-Businesses need to get prepared the new regime and adopt technology solutions not only for generating e-invoices but the allied activities such as verification of QR code as well as down-stream compliance such as GSTR 1 and 2A reconciliation.
+Businesses need to get prepared for the new regime and adopt technology solutions not only for generating e-invoices but the allied activities such as verification of QR code, storing full signed invoice data in the ERP, as well as down-stream compliance such as GSTR 1 and 2A reconciliation.

 —